matthewpottinger/BYOD-UK-Blueprint-AutoScripts/README.md

 # Script information #

-THe following provides details on what each script does
+The following provides details on what each script does

 ## BYOD-UK-BP-MasterScript.ps1 ##